 In the case of the boy, a 10-year-old son of a Kansas lawmaker, the tragedy occurred at Schlitterbahn Waterpark in Kansas City, which has a water slide called “Verrückt” that is 168 feet, seven inches tall — 17 feet taller than the Statue of Liberty and a foot taller than Niagara Falls.
 Visitors wishing to ride the water slide must climb up 264 stairs to reach the top.
 Once riders are in their raft, two nylon seatbelt-like straps, one crossing the rider’s lap, the other stretching across the body like a car seatbelt, secure the riders in.
 These are held in place by Velcro-style straps, not buckles, as noted by the Los Angeles Times.
 Riders are then dropped 17 floors in mere seconds, according to Slate.

-An investigation into the incident is ongoing, but a source told the Associated Press that the boy was decapitated.
+An investigation into the accident at the amusement park is ongoing, but a source told the Associated Press that the boy was decapitated.
 Meanwhile, a Kansas City television station reported that some park-goers claimed that the ride’s harness wasn’t working properly that day.

 Big Parks Are Often Self-Regulated